dannyb0t/dannyb0t.github.io/about.markdown

 permalink: /about/
 ---

-6+ years in the InfoSec industry.
+Daniel has 6+ years in the InfoSec industry.

 Roles: Security Operation Center Lead/Analyst, Splunk Engineer and Consulting, Security Operations Engineer for Managed Detection & Response Services.